ishanurg/ArtyS7-25-Petalinux/README.md

 # ArtyS7-25-Petalinux

-**A comprehensive, step-by-step guide to building and booting a custom Linux system on the Digilent Arty S7-25 board using only JTAG—no SD card or flash storage required.**
+**A comprehensive, step-by-step guide to building and booting a custom Linux system on the Digilent Arty S7-25 board using only JTAG**

 ---